Khmelnytskyi: Demographics

-According to a 2017 survey, 84% of the population are ethnic Ukrainians and 13% are Russians.
+According to a 2017 survey, 94% of the population are ethnic Ukrainians and 3% are Russians.
+As of the 2001 Ukrainian census, 88.4% of the population were Ukrainians, 7.9% had an ethnic Russian background and 2% were ethnic Poles.
+Smaller minorities were Belarusians, Armenians and Ashkenazi Jews.
+The exact ethnic composition was as follows:

-The average life expectancy of its inhabitants is 65 years for men, and 75 years for women.
+Language

+Distribution of the population by native language according to the 2001 census:

+According to a survey conducted by the International Republican Institute in April-May 2023, 88% of the city's population spoke Ukrainian at home, and 9% spoke Russian.

 Education

 Khmelnytskyi hosts 6 universities, 2 academies, 3 institutes, 12 colleges, 4 technical schools and 15 representative offices of other Ukrainian HEIs.

 Transport

 Khmelnytskyi has infrastructure for transportation connections with Moscow, Prague, Bratislava, Warsaw, Budapest, Belgrade and all major Ukrainian cities.
 The distance from Khmelnytskyi to Kyiv by railway is estimated to be 366 km, by highway it is estimated to be 384 km.
-The highways Kyiv-Lviv, Odessa-Lviv and Chernivtsi-Kyiv pass through Khmelnytskyi.
+The highways Kyiv-Lviv, Odesa-Lviv and Chernivtsi-Kyiv pass through Khmelnytskyi.
 The city is served by the Khmelnytskyi Ruzhychna Airport.
 Khmelnytskyi's airport has a 2200 m concrete runway; at the airport there is a check point for crossing the state border of Ukraine.

 Sports

-Khmelnytskyi is home to the competitive football team FC Dynamo Khmelnytskyi.
+Khmelnytskyi is home to the competitive football team FC Podillya Khmelnytskyi.